 Misconception #3: Multiprotocol Label Switching is the best way to ensure network performance

 MPLS can ensure consistent latency and uptime, however the same can be accomplished with software-defined connectivity solutions that dictate routes, use redundant connections and have the ability to failover to new routes should a network hop experience an issue.
 Often the optimization provided by software-defined solutions meets or exceeds those provided by Multiprotocol Label Switching solutions.

 Misconception #4: MPLS vendors control a global network to connect me anywhere

 No telecom provider has a truly global network.
 Instead, they rely on a web of partnerships to create connections across multiple regions.
 These partnerships lay in the background but form the necessary connections needed to provide an MPLS service between two locations.

-While many application providers have relied on MPLS for many years and continue to work around its shortcomings, this technology has outlived its useful life.
+While many have relied on MPLS for many years and continue to work around its shortcomings, this technology has outlived its useful life.
 Software-defined solutions not only meet all of the reasons that many folks chose MPLS in the first place but provide feature enhancements and security improvements that MPLS cannot touch.